 The Centering Prayer group provides an opportunity for people to engage in and learn about two forms of contemplative prayer: Centering Prayer and Lectio Divina.
 Centering Prayer is a silent, wordless form of prayer, similar to Zen mediation but based on Christian prayer traditions.
 Lectio Divina is the contemplative reading of scripture and other sacred texts.
 Centering Prayer meets in the chapel area of the church on Tuesdays at 7:00 pm, except during the summer months, for approximately one hour.

 Clergy are available for your pastoral care and spiritual concerns.
-Please feel free to contact the clergy at any time by calling the Parish Office at (718) 624-1850, x 10.
+Please feel free to contact the clergy at any time by calling the Parish Office at (718) 624-1850, x 10 to set up an appointment for a pastoral visit by our Rector, The Rev. Allen F. Robinson.

 Baptisms, Weddings, Funerals and the Columbarium

 Holy Baptism is initiation into the Body of Christ.
 Adult Baptism requires preparation and planning on the part of the individual; for infants and children, the responsibility lies with parents and godparents.
-Services of Holy Baptism take place during one of the regular Sunday morning services about four times a year.
-Clergy meet with parents for Baptism preparation during the weeks preceding the service.
+Services of Holy Baptism take place during one of the regular Sunday morning services at periodic times of the year.
+Clergy meet with parents for Baptism preparation for the 45 minutes preceding the service.
 For further information on Baptisms, please complete this form and call the Parish Administrator at (718) 624-1850, x 10.

 Confirmation classes are offered each year, and confirmations take place at the Cathedral of the Incarnation in Garden City each May.
 For further information, contact the clergy by calling the Parish Office at (718) 624-1850, x 10.